Codyvanzandt/spenser/README.md

 ## Useful Knowledge
 - How do I run the tests?
     - In a terminal, type: run_tests
+- How do I use git and GitHub?
+    - git status
+    - git add -A
+    - git commit -m "Your message"
+    - git push

 ## TODO
 - [X] Ask Steve for (or even better: learn how to get for ourselves) the "easier XML."